nathanhleung/enlight-ycombinator/README.md

 >
 > This continues until we get the stack overflow error.
 >
-> On the other hand, when we wrap the expression in an outer function, we defer evaluation of `y(f)`.
-The term for this type of outer function is a "thunk", which you may have heard from libraries like redux-thunk, which does the same thing but for Redux, a state management library.
+> On the other hand, when we wrap the expression in an outer function to pass the parameter `x`, we also defer evaluation of `y(f)`.
+The term for this type of outer function is a "thunk", which you may have heard from libraries like redux-thunk, which does the same thing but for Redux, a popular state management library often paired with React.
 >
 > ```js
 > function y(f) {